The Mass Gap Approach to QCD: Canonical gauge

-From the expressions (A1)-(A2) and especially clearly from eqs.~(A3)-(A4) it follows that massive gluon propagator in this gauge has a bad (non-renormalizable) behavior in the $q^2 \rightarrow \infty$ limit, which means that the perturbation smooth limit, $M^2_g=0$ does not exist as well, see Figure 3.
+From the expressions (7.1)-(7.2) and especially clearly from eqs.~(7.3)-(7.4) it follows that massive gluon propagator in this gauge has unrenormalizable behavior in the PT $q^2 \rightarrow \infty$ limit, and the $M^2_g=0$ limit does not exist as well, see Fig. 3.
 In the quantum electroweak gauge theory such asymptotic, coming from the longitudinal component of the propagators for massive vector particles $Z, W^+, W^-$ is not a problem.
 Due to the conserved currents in this theory, longitudinal components of their propagators do not contribute to the $S$-matrix elements, describing this or that physical process/quantity.
-In QCD such conserved currents do not exist, and moreover, the longitudinal components interact with each other~\cite{4}, so the non-renormalizable behavior of the massive gluon propagator possesses a serious problem in this gauge.
-It has been called as canonical one in Ref.~\cite{28}.
-Let us emphasize that we have derived the Slavnov\,--\,Taylor identity for the massive vector particle (A2) within our GGI/EGI formalism, i.e., not addressing to its standard derivation, which, for example, has been performed for the massive Yang\,--\,Mills effective theory in Ref.~\cite{45}.
-In Ref.~\cite{46} the case of the $M^2_g=0$ limit has been investigated in some details as well.
+In QCD such conserved currents do not exist, and moreover, the longitudinal components interact with each other~\cite{4}, so the unrenormalizable behavior of the massive gluon propagator possesses a serious problem in this gauge.
+It has been called as canonical one in~\cite{29}.
+Let us emphasize that we have derived the ST identity for the massive vector particle (7.2) within our GGI/EGI formalism, i.e., not addressing to its standard derivation, which, for example, has been performed for the massive YM effective theory in~\cite{44}.
+In~\cite{45} the case of the $M^2_g=0$ limit has been investigated in some details as well.

+For further discussion, let us formulate the self-consistent condition for the gauge choice in QCD as follows:

+i.e., the left-hand-side of this equation is present by the generalized gauge expression (5.10), while its right-hand-side presents the same expression when the gauge is already chosen.
+In other words, we are checking wether the GGD formalism is compatible with its EGD one and vice versa, so that its aim is to derive a relation (not an identity) involving the gauge-fixing parameter.
+If $a$ is any finite number, then from the self-consistently relation (7.5) it is easy to derive that $ {\tilde\lambda}^{-1} = a$, indeed.
+At the same time, if $a = \infty$ then the relation (7.5) becomes

+which is only satisfied at $q^2=0$, i.e., no any condition imposed on the gauge-fixing parameter.
+These simple arguments point out that something is really wrong with the canonical gauge ${\tilde\lambda}^{-1} = \infty$ in QCD.